Seravo/wp-dashboard-request-stats/README.md

 # wp-dashboard-request-stats:
 [![Build Status](https://travis-ci.org/Seravo/wp-dashboard-request-stats.svg?branch=master)](https://travis-ci.org/Seravo/wp-dashboard-request-stats)

-A Wordpress plugin for reading and viewing access log data.
+A Wordpress plugin for reading and viewing accesslog data.
+At the moment the plugin extracts the amount requests per day and the average responsetime per day, with hardcoded regular expressions.

 ##Installation